 All about Alice Rose Mason

-Alice is 29 years old and lives in Deeping St Nicholas, Lincolnshire with her wife and daughter.
+Local girl Alice is 29 lives in Deeping St Nicholas, Lincolnshire with her wife and two children.

 She was born with a left talapiz (club foot) and played netball for 23 years prior to amputation on the 25th August 2018.